 Crying My Mother’s Tears (Meme) is likewise marked by a measure of ambiguity.
 It portrays Thornley’s mother and was made after her youngest sister (one of five children, all female) left home.
 I initially imagine that the title of the work refers to the artist’s own perspective; Thornley witnesses her mother crying and, being aware of the fact of the newly empty house, feels the sorrow herself.
 However, there is also a suggestion that Thornley’s mother is crying the tears of her mother, Meme, whose name is included in the title.
 The tears are fundamentally intergenerational, shared—both because family is a state of sharing, and because empathy is a common human trait.

 A mother–daughter relationship quietly underlies Jacqueline Fahey’s Girl Dreams from 1978.
-The work shows one of her daughters, Alex, then about 17, asleep on Fahey’s grand and comfortable-looking bed.
-Like other paintings by the artist, it is awash in complex colour and brimming with keenly observed particulars.
-The prominence of the bed again calls to my mind Manet’s Olympia.
-Fahey quotes Manet directly elsewhere.
-Her Luncheon on the Grass of 1981–82 is a reimagining of his Le Déjeuner sur l’herbe of 1863, with the setting made local and the genders of the subjects reversed.
+The work shows one of her daughters, Alex, then about 17, sleeping on Fahey’s grand, comfortable-looking bed following a night out.
+A mid-18th century painting by Pietro Longhi is reproduced in the top left corner.
+It shows a masked man cosying up to a woman, and points to Fahey’s sense of the vulnerability of her adolescent daughter.
+The prominence of the bed again calls to my mind Olympia by Manet (Fahey quotes him directly in her Luncheon on the Grass of 1981–82).
 Girl Dreams might be an anti-Olympia.
 The young woman is differently self-possessed.
 She reclines as she does for her sake alone.
 The bed is a bulwark, not a platter.
 The implied spectator is a guardian (a notion reinforced by the titular ‘girl’), not a client.
 Agency can take the form of someone staring back at you.
 It can also take the form of someone blissfully dreaming.

 Another work that suggests a space beyond the waking world is Hariata Ropata Tangahoe’s Anahera te pono (The faithful angel) from 2008.
 The eponymous angel kneels, wings spread, amid an array of gently illuminated pale pink clouds.
 Behind her is a heaven of hundreds and thousands paint strokes.
 Notwithstanding my agnosticism, I cannot shake the thought that they are souls or platforms waiting for souls to alight upon them.
 Anahera te pono has appeared in other works by Tangahoe.
 Her name recalls ngā Anahera Pono of the Rātana cosmology.
 The artist has described her as ‘a brown angel … trapped for almost all of her life by the Institution’.
 Here, though, she is free.
 She has transcended the burdens of the earth, passing into another plane—where she is protected and, perhaps, protects.